 Don’t panic.
 If you’re getting started or just in the early stages of building an ABM program, you are not alone.
 Less than 5% of companies have a program that’s at least two years old.
 I personally speak to a dozen ABM marketers every week and I can confirm that most of them are still figuring it out.

 Still, they’re seeing clear results.
 97 percent of marketers who have done ABM saw a higher ROI from it than any other marketing campaigns.
-That means there is an opportunity to get ahead of your competition by really diving into ABM in 2020.
+That means there is an opportunity to get ahead of your competition by really diving into ABM.

 In this article, I’m going to show you how to launch an ABM program.
 Plus, give a glimpse of what your ABM program will look like when it’s all grown up in a few years.

 First, though, let’s quickly look at what an ABM program actually entails.

 ABM is about focusing your marketing and sales resources on a highly researched, well-defined set of target accounts — accounts that your data shows will massively benefit from your products and services.